The Jaffa Institute

 The Institute for the Advancement of Education in Jaffa (“The Jaffa Institute”) is a non-profit, multi-service social agency located in Jaffa, Tel Aviv, Israel.
 The Institute was founded by Dr. David Portowicz and Col. Ze'ev (Zonik) Shaham z"l in 1982.
 In 2001, the Institute was awarded the President’s Prize for Most Outstanding Voluntary Organization.

 The Jaffa Institute works closely with officials from Israel’s Ministry of Welfare and Social Services to target, provide assistance, and assess the progress of those in need within their service areas.

-Through over 40 different program initiatives, The Jaffa Institute provides service and relief to over 8,000 citizens annually.
+Through over 40 different program initiatives, the organization serves thousands of people annually.

 Purpose

 The Jaffa Institute’s mission “is to provide educational, recreational, and social enrichment programs that breaks the cycle of intergenerational poverty in the greater-Jaffa community and support each child's self-esteem so that he/she can evolve into a healthy, educated, and productive adult.”

 The Jaffa Institute employs what it describes as “a holistic approach, with activities all developed to empower and support the community as a whole.”